Venus Flytrap Seeds

 Sowing Rate: 1 - 2 seeds per plant

-Moisture: Kees seeds moist until germination, bottom water tray
+Moisture: Keep seeds moist until germination, bottom water tray using only distilled water, tap water may kill the seedlings.

 Plant Spacing: 9 inches